GreatLifehacker/27thBatch/README.md

 ### Usage
 - Clone or Download the repo
 - Extract apks onto the repo folder
-- Connect your phone to the Computer and grant debugging permissions on the phone
+- Connect your phone to the Computer and grant debugging permissions
-- Run the installapk script
+- Run installapk script
 - Watch them apks getting installed!